SYE-SaveYourEyes/SYE---Save-Your-Eyes/Support.md

 - Cycle progress is displayed (e.g., "Cycle 1/3")
 - You can stop the session anytime by starting a new one

-### 2. Homework/Focus Mode (Parental Control)
+### 2. Homework/Focus Mode (Upcoming)
-Block all apps and websites except those you allow, helping children stay focused during study time.
+Block all apps and websites except those you allow.

 **How to use:**
 1. Enable Screen Time permission (required)